anima-libera/Gravinyon-C/README.md

   - Generate cool looking cloudish space thing going left
   - Add some stars going left too
 - Particles
-  - Set up a particle system
-  - Add particle effects for killing, dying, etc.
+  - Add particle effects for dying, etc.
 - Ship
   - Make the ship face the direction it is going
   - Add a small floating diamond that looks at the cursor and shoots